xBourner/status-card/README.md

 # Feedback

+To see the latest changes please look at: [Releases](https://github.com/xBourner/status-card/releases)

 Thank you for using my custom cards.
 Please leave some feedback or a star.
 If you have any problems, suggestions for improvements or want to connect with me you can joing my discord: https://discord.gg/RfVx7hmZD3